 Areas of research

-We have already witnessed key breakthroughs that will lead to the development of large-scale quantum technologies in the future, and it is clear that photonics is leading the way.
+With multiple key breakthroughs in the past decade that will lead to the development of large-scale quantum technologies in the future, photonics is one of the technological platforms leading the way.

-With the development of the Quantum in the Cloud resource and the integrated quantum chip, the University of Bristol is at the forefront of this quantum revolution, and now we must push photonic technology forward while integrating it with other promising quantum platforms.
+With the development of the resource and the integrated quantum chip, the University of Bristol spearheaded this quantum revolution.
+Now researchers at the University of Bristol push photonic quantum technologies forward while integrating with other quantum platforms.

 The Quantum Engineering Centre for Doctoral Training at the University of Bristol is uniquely placed to bridge the disciplines of physics, engineering, mathematics and computer science.
 In addition to this, we work closely with chemists, biologists and life scientists.